foscraft/musixmatch_lyrics_cli_app/README.md

 ![Fig: showing the screenshop of the CLI](./music.png)

-*Fig: Displaying Diamong, a song by Rihanna.*
+*Fig: Displaying Diamond lyrics, a song by Rihanna.*